 Paraprofessional (Peer Counselors) - An individual without extended professional training in health, nutrition, or the clinical management of breastfeeding whoare selected from the group to be served and are trained and given ongoing supervision to provide a basic service or function.
-Paraprofessionals provide specific tasks within defined scope of practice.
+Paraprofessionals provide specific tasks withina defined scope of practice.
 They assist professionals, but are not licensed or credentialed as healthcare, nutrition, or lactation consultant professionals (WIC Breastfeeding Model for Peer Counseling).

-LAVMAPolicy Required ☐Yes ⊠No
+LAVMAPolicy Required □Yes⊠No

-- 1. The local agency must obtain approval from the New York State (NYS) Department of Health (DOH) for all new WIC Coordinator, Qualified Nutritionist (QN) and Competent Professional Authority (CPA) hires, including those who transfer from another WIC agency or are promoted, and student interns. - 2.
-Minimum qualifications are requiredwhenhiringorpromoting all staff, as outlined for each position below.
+- 1. The local agency must obtain approval from the New York State (NYS) Department of Health (DOH) for all new WIC Coordinator, Qualified Nutritionist (QN) and Competent Professional Authority (CPA) hires, including thosewho transfer from another WIC agency or are promoted, and student interns. - 2.
+Minimum qualifications required when hiring or promoting all staff, as outlined for each position below.